Updated: Mar 9

-We are used to demonstrate love to others, but what about showing love toward ourselves?
+Demonstrate love to others seems to come naturally for the most, but what about showing love toward ourselves?
 For the most, this seems to be a little more complicated.

 'How do I learn to love myself?'
 It's a question that gets asked a lot.